tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 # Performance Tuning

 __We do not know why your training is slow__ (and most of the times it's not a tensorpack problem).
-Performance is different on every machine.
+Performance is different across machines and tasks.
 So you need to figure out most parts by your own.
 Here's a list of things you can do when your training is slow.

 If you're going to open an issue about slow training, PLEASE do them and include your findings.

 ## Figure out the bottleneck